BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly4-TopPlateAssembly.md

 | 3x Ultrasound Mount Kits        | Phillips Head Screw Driver |
 |	3x Ultrasound Sensors           |                            |

 Remove the L-brackets from the ultrasound mount kits.
-The holes on the L-bracket are too small, so drill out the indicated holes to fit a 4-40 screw.
-A 1/8" drill bit was used for the holes pictured.
+The holes on the L-bracket are too small, so use a 1/8" drill bit to enlarge the holes indicated below.

 ![Ultrasound Bracket Drill](AssemblyImages/L-BracketDrill.JPG)